Words: Authorship Unknown, 14th century, Hoenfurth Manuscript

 Harmony from Dr. F. Layriz"

-Original song consisted of verses 1, 2, and 4, according to the editors of the New Oxford Book of Carols.
-This reference contains excellent notes.
+Original song consisted of verses 1, 2, and 4, which forms a single, long sentence of praise for the birth of the Savior.
+See the excellent notes in the New Oxford Book of Carols.

 One tune was derived from a carol melody found by R. R. Terry in a MS dated 1410, at Hohenfurth Abbey, Germany, where it is set to Latin words Quem pastores laudavere.
 Quem pastores was printed in a number of 16th and 17th century song and psalm books, both Protestant and Roman Catholic, and became very popular in Germany.
-Mutilated forms in duple time, under the name of "Bethlehem", were sung in Britain during the 19th century.
-The fresh spring-time flavor of this gentle folk dance became familiar to many 20th century Nonconformists through the words Jesus, good above all other, written by Percy Dearmer (1867-1936) expressly for Quem pastores.
+Rev. Percy Dearmer wrote the lyrics Jesus, Good Above All Other, for this light, festive tune.

 According to the Oxford Book of Carols, this song was traditionally sung, line by line, by four separate groups of choir-boys.